 Faculty or staff should follow the procedure below if there is a violation of the above policy.
-Students should be aware that this is the procedure that will be followed if a faculty/staff member believes there is a violation.
+Students should be aware that this is the procedure that will be followed if a faculty/staff member believes there is a severe or repeated violation.

+Depending on the severity - some faculty have opted to have individual conversations with students first and if concerns continue, they then send the student through the formal process.

-- 1. The faculty/staff member will submit an e-mail to the Chair or Dean & Assistant Vice President of Student Affairs with the specific course/program detailing the alleged violation with appropriate attachments. - 2.
-The faculty/staff member will make the student aware of the concern in detail via e-mail.
+1. The faculty/staff member will submit an e-mail to the Chair or Dean & Assistant Vice President of Student Affairs with the specific course/program detailing the alleged violation with appropriate attachments.

+2. The faculty/staff member will make the student aware of the concern in detail via e-mail.
 The e-mail should be copied to the Chair or Dean and the AVPSA.
-The e-mail must contain the following information: - Respondent name, ID number, and the course in which the concern was found, - Alleged violation with specific reasons for bringing the concern forward, and - Notice that the student will automatically receive a grade of "F" or "no points" for that particular assignment/examination pending the outcome of the investigation. - 3.
-The AVPSA will send a formal letter via the student's college e-mail explaining the following: - Alleged violation, immediate sanction(s), and potential sanction(s), - and - The date when the Respondent will be required to meet with the AVPSA for the initial investigation, which must be scheduled within 72 hours of receiving the notification letter and held within five business days. - 4.
-After separate meetings with the Respondent, the staff/faculty member(s), and review of supporting documentation, the AVPSA will send a document explaining the findings and a proposed Administrative Resolution to the faculty/staff member and the Chair or Dean.
+The e-mail must contain the following information:

+- Respondent name, ID number, and the course in which the concern was found, - Alleged violation with specific reasons for bringing the concern forward, and - Notice that the student will automatically receive a grade of "F" or "no points" for that particular assignment/examination pending the outcome of the investigation.

+3. The AVPSA or Conduct Officer will send a formal letter via the student's college e-mail explaining the following:

+- Alleged violation, immediate sanction(s), and potential sanction(s), and - The date when the Respondent will be required to meet with the AVPSA for the initial investigation, which must be scheduled within three business days of receiving the notification letter and held within five to seven business days.

+4. After separate meetings with the Respondent, the staff/faculty member(s), and review of supporting documentation, the AVPSA will explain the findings and a proposed Administrative Resolution to the faculty/staff member and the Chair or Dean.
 This must be completed within five business days of the Respondent's meeting with the AVPSA.
 The AVPSA may request an additional meeting to review new or important information before submitting the proposed Administrative Resolution.